Understanding Post-Training Structural Changes in Large Language Models: The Structural Changes of Singular Space After Post-Training

 where $k$ corresponds to the depth of architecture $\mathcal{M}_{A}$ or $\mathcal{M}_{B}$. $\alpha^{(i)}={\sigma^{(i)}_{B,j}}/{\sigma^{(i)}_{A,j}},j=1,2,...,n$ is the scaling factor.
 SVSM actually describes the distribution of all scaling factors across layers.
 We plot the heatmaps of $\displaystyle{{SVSM(\tfrac{\mathcal{M}_\text{Instruct}}{\mathcal{M}_\text{base}})}}$ (Figure~\ref{SVSMofBaseAndInstruct}b) and $\smash{SVSM(\tfrac{\mathcal{M}_\text{reasoning}}{\mathcal{M}_\text{base}})}$ (Figure~\ref{SVSMofBaseAndInstruct}c) as examples.
 For reference comparison, we also show heatmaps of ${SVSM(\tfrac{\mathcal{M}'_\text{base}}{\mathcal{M}_\text{base}})}$ where $\smash{\mathcal{M}'_\text{base}}$ denotes \textit{Qwen2.5-1.5B}, which shares the same architecture but differs in pre-training data (Figure~\ref{SVSMofBaseAndInstruct}a).

+\textbf{Near-uniform Geometric Scaling\quad} A core phenomenon emerges: singular values of all weight types exhibit near-uniform geometric scaling, \textbf{with all cross-layer weight matrices sharing a single linear scaling factor}.
+This pattern prevails across both post-training paradigms corresponding to $\mathcal{M}_\text{Instruct}$ and $\mathcal{M}_\text{reasoning}$, showing a strictly consistent global cross-layer scaling effect relative to $\mathcal{M}_\text{base}$.
+Only tail singular values exhibit trivial fluctuations, which are negligible in magnitude and barely impact the overall linear transformation.
+Such behavior is well captured by $\smash{\Sigma_\text{post} \approx \alpha \Sigma_\text{base}}$, where $\alpha$ acts as the sole linear scaling factor shared by all cross-layer weight matrices and governing all principal singular values.
+In contrast, no such global cross-layer consistency exists between $\mathcal{M}'_\text{base}$ and $\mathcal{M}_\text{base}$.

-For $\mathcal{M}_\text{Instruct}$ and $\mathcal{M}_\text{reasoning}$ compared to $\mathcal{M}_\text{base}$, scaling factors are remarkably stable across principal singular values.
-The instability is confined to the tail, where the singular values have negligible magnitude and contribute little to the overall transformation.
-This phenomenon can be approximately modeled by $\smash{\Sigma_\text{post} \approx \alpha \Sigma_\text{base}}$ since the scaling factors of principal singular values are almost the same.
-As a comparison, the cross-layer stability cannot be achieved between $\mathcal{M}'_\text{base}$ and $\mathcal{M}_\text{base}$.
-We further observe that scaling factors of $W_O$ in $\mathcal{M}_\text{reasoning}$ consistently exceed those of other matrix types, which can be used to significantly distinguish non-reasoning models.
+\textbf{The Scaling Specificity of $\mathbf{W_o}$\quad} We further observe that scaling factors of $W_O$ in $\mathcal{M}_\text{reasoning}$ consistently exceed those of other matrix types, which can be used to distinguish non-reasoning models.
 This pattern holds uniformly across all \textsc{reasoning} models in our study.
 Detailed quantitative data (Table \ref{svsf_table}) and visualizations of other models across different families and parameter scales are in Appendix \ref{Visualization_of_other_families_and_scales}.